CEA-308

-The CEA-308 is a Brazilian sports aircraft designed by Paulo Iscold, that beat four FAI World Records with pilot Gúnar Armin Halboth.
+The CEA-308 is a Brazilian sports aircraft designed by Professor Dr. Paulo Iscold, that beat four FAI World Records with pilot Gúnar Armin Halboth.

 Design and development

 The CEA-308, is an aircraft composed of fiberglass and wood, covered by extruded polystyrene foam plates.
 The wing spar is made of freijó, manufactured in plywood.
-A 64 HP Rotax 532 engine was used for flight tests, and later a 100 HP Hirth engine was installed, enabling the aircraft to reach speeds of up to 400 km/h.
-After some time it was decided to replace the engine with a Jabiru, which is the one that remains in the aircraft to this day.
-It has a three-blade propeller, also built by Hirth.
+A 64 HP Rotax 532 engine was used for flight tests, and later on a 100 HP engine and a three-blade propeller, both built by Hirth, were installed, enabling the aircraft to reach speeds of up to 400 km/h.
+After some time it was decided to replace the system with a Jabiru engine and new propellers by Catto Propellers, which allowed the aircraft to break four FAI World Records and remain installed to this day.